Montana Incident

 Montana Incident is a 1952 American Western film directed by Lewis D. Collins and starring Whip Wilson, Rand Brooks and Noel Neill.

 The film's sets were designed by the art director Dave Milton.

 Plot

 Whip and Dave are surveying the planned Central Railroad route passing through Martinville.
-The residents who have been exploited by the Martin family are enthusiastic, but Clara Martin and her father are against it and will stop it by all means as their disposal.
+The residents who have been exploited by the Martin family are enthusiastic, but Clara Martin and her father are against it and will stop it by all means at their disposal.